Menu

 • In other words, not voting is like voting “No”.

-• o The vote must include regular employees who are on a paid or unpaid leave of absence (such as vacation, medical, military, educational, disciplinary, etc.), they must be enabled to vote on the day of the vote.
+• The vote must include regular employees who are on a paid or unpaid leave of absence (such as vacation, medical, military, educational, disciplinary, etc.), they must be enabled to vote on the day of the vote.

 • You can ask only one question, worded exactly as follows:

-“Do you approve the company’s private plan to provide benefits required by the CT Paid Family and Medical Leave Insurance Act?
+“Do you approve the company’s Private Plan to provide benefits required by the CT Paid Family and Medical Leave Insurance Act?
 Yes or No.”

 Please be sure to read this Policy & Procedures document directly from the Connecticut Paid Family & Medical Leave Authority for full details and additional requirements regarding the employee vote.